 Feasibility trial of the ICF Toolkit™ in children before diagnosis (February 2025 - February 2026)

-This project is evaluating how the ICF Toolkit™ can be used in real-world settings to create personalised support plans for undiagnosed autistic or ADHD students in schools.
 We will use this information to provide evidence to run a larger trial of the toolkit in education, for people on assessment waiting lists, or who could benefit from employment adjustments.

-Project team: Dr Michelle Newman, co-investigator, research associates: Adam Jones, Holly Dennehy.
+Project team: Dr Michelle Newman, co-investigator; research associates: Adam Jones, Holly Dennehy.

 The potential